GT1990/interactive-form/README.md

 # Introduction

-The Interactive Form was created to implement and display my knowledge of form validation and form customization and interactivity guiding users through a form to avoid errors.
+The Interactive Form was created to implement and display my knowledge of form validation, form customization and interactivity guiding users through a form to avoid errors.

 # Example